Home » Primary Phonics: Keep-Up and Catch-Up

 3. Use an alternative therapy on the basis of personal anecdotes and testimonials:

-Alternative therapies for reading difficulties/dyslexia, ”generally have a weak (or non-existent) evidence base and poor efficacy, and often rely on the superficial attractiveness of a promised instant (and comparatively effortless) ‘cure’’ (Singleton p22) ”Testimonials are the number one tool of choice for those who do not have evidence.”
-(Guy Chapman.
-Guardian comment) Even if the alternative intervention is non-harmful, there is an opportunity cost for students (and often a financial cost to parents) and a residue of negative emotion for both parents and the child when the system has no discernible effect.
+Even if the alternative intervention is non-harmful, there is an opportunity cost for students (and often a financial cost to parents) and a residue of negative emotion for both parents and the child when the intervention has no discernible effect.
+(K. Hempenstall)

-(K. Hempenstall) See Room 101
+See Room 101

-Carefully chosen 1-1 tuition, where the tutor uses a high-quality phonics programme, can be the solution if it can be afforded and as long as the child is happy to attend.
-Specialist phonics tuition can take place legally off the school premises, during school hours at the discretion of the school, as an ‘Approved educational activity off-site’.
+Carefully chosen 1-1 tuition, where the tutor uses a high-quality phonics programme, can be the solution, if it can be afforded and as long as the child is happy to attend.
+Specialist phonics tuition can take place legally off the school premises, during school hours at the discretion of the school, as an ‘Approved Educational Activity off-site’.
 For the youngest children, 6-7 yr. olds, this is essential as they are usually far too tired after school.
-Parents should approach the school in a spirit of cooperation and negotiate a mutually agreeable regular time to withdraw their child from school to enable tuition to take place.
+Parents should approach the school in a spirit of cooperation and negotiate a mutually agreeable, regular time to withdraw their child from school to enable tuition to take place.
 It is, after all, in the school’s interest to have their pupils able to read and write effectively.

 In law, it is always the parent’s duty to provide a suitable education for their children, including catering to any special needs (Education Act 1996 Section 7).
 Normally, parents delegate this duty to a school.
 If parents believe that the school is failing to provide their child with a ‘suitable’ education, they are obliged to do something about it.
 By arranging specialist tuition during school hours, they are acting responsibly and are trying to fulfil their lawful duty by setting up what the school cannot/will not provide.
-The school needs to have a very good reason to withhold consent.
+The school needs to have a good reason to withhold consent.

 Choosing a specialist phonics tutor: Make sure that the tutor uses a high-quality phonics programme and fully decodable reading practice material as the basis for their teaching.
 Avoid any tutor who claims to ”tailor the lessons to a child’s individual learning style” or uses a programme that includes whole word memorising, multi-cueing (guessing) strategies, onset and rhyme exercises or strange procedures such as spelling words backwards or drawing around words to create shapes.
-Don’t use a tutor who suggests that, in addition to tutoring, your child’s decoding difficulties would benefit from glasses with tinted lenses or overlays, vision training, balancing exercises or any other unfounded ‘dyslexia’ therapy….see Room 101
+Don’t use a tutor who suggests that, in addition to tutoring, your child’s decoding difficulties would benefit from glasses with tinted lenses, vision training, balancing exercises or any other unfounded ‘dyslexia’ therapy….see Room 101

 The phonics intervention programme must work rapidly, with positive advances to the child’s reading and writing skills being perceptible to all involved – parent, child and tutor – within a short time.
 Furthermore, the tutor should, ”Involve the parent…directly in homework so that she has a positive role and can maintain gains between sessions and after sessions have ended.”
-(D. McGuinness WCCR p320)
+(D. McGuinness 1998. p320)

 ”Missy says the private tutoring helped Matthew.
 But she felt like the balanced literacy instruction he was getting at school was undercutting what he was learning from his tutor.
 His tutor was teaching him how to decode words.
 At school he was being taught the cueing system.”